nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * stores a `UserPref` object that represents the user’s preferences.
 * stores the CommonCents data.
-* exposes an unmodifiable `ObservableList<Account>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* stores an unmodifiable list of Accounts.
 * does not depend on any of the other three components.